The Alum Cave Trail

 The Alum Cave Trail is a 5.5-mile round trip hike that starts at the Alum Cave Bluffs Parking Area and ends at the summit of Mount LeConte, one of the tallest mountains in the Smoky Mountains.

 The trail is rated as moderate to strenuous, depending on how far hikers want to go.
-For those who just want to enjoy the views of the cave and waterfalls, the round trip is only about 3 miles.
+For those who just want to enjoy the views of the cave and waterfalls, the round trip is only about three miles.
 However, those who want to summit Mount LeConte will need to hike all the way to the end of the trail for a total round trip of about 11 miles.

 History of Alum Cave